 In order to see which sins we need to still stay vigilant with in utilizing the first steps to stop sinning or which sins we need let go and allow God’s grace alone to take away our sins is different for everyone.

 I want to say, the first steps do seek to conform our will to God’s will, as God wills us to stop sinning, but second steps don’t do that as directly.
-The first focused more on the removal of habitual or serious sin, which, for the most part, takes learning how to obtain much grace.
+The first focused more on the removal of habitual and/or serious sin, which, for the most part, takes learning how to obtain much grace.

 But once we gain much grace and even true sorrow for every sin, or should I say, once we believe we might have true sorrow for all sins, because our habitual sins are now gone and we would rather die than commit a single sin again, then we know for sure our focus should be away from working so hard to amend each sin individually and more towards a total attitude of doing God’s will perfectly.